McKee Grave

-McKee Grave is a public artwork by an unknown artist, located at the Arlington National Cemetery, Arlington, Virginia, United States.
+McKee Grave is a public artwork by an unknown artist, located at Arlington National Cemetery, Arlington, Virginia, United States.
 It serves as the final resting place of First Lieutenant Thomas Hudson McKee and his wife.

 Description

 This grave marker is made of marble and has a figure of a robed angel as its centerpiece.
 The angel is mounted on a two-stepped base that has a large cross on the rear section of the base, behind the angel.
 The angel holds a bouquet of flowers in her proper left hand at waist length and her proper right arm is raised and bent upwards.
 She is missing her hand.
 The cross has a plaque that the angel stands next to.
 The grave is inscribed: MCKEE.

 Information

 Thomas Hudson McKee served in the 1st West Virginia Volunteer Infantry Regiment (3 Year) in the American Civil War.
 He was an aide to Brigadier General Benjamin Franklin Kelley who is buried behind McKee.
 Born in Washington County, Pennsylvania and working as a farmer, he enlisted in the Army September 12, 1861 in Independence, Pennsylvania.
 He was promoted to Second Lieutenant on November 1, 1862.
-On September 11, 1863 he was captured by Confederate soldiers at Moorefield, West Virginia.
+On September 11, 1863, he was captured by Confederate soldiers at Moorefield, West Virginia.

-His wife, Nancy Matilda Funk was born in Washington County on January 14, 1851 and died in 1927.
-The couple married on October 14, 1868 in Mifflintown, Pennsylvania.
+His wife, Nancy Matilda Funk was born in Washington County on January 14, 1851, and died in 1927.
+The couple married on October 14, 1868, in Mifflintown, Pennsylvania.

 Next to the McKee grave is the gravesite of the McKees' daughter, Molly.
-Molly was not eligible to be buried in Arlington, however, Thomas McKee called on his friendship with President Theodore Roosevelt for special permission to bury Molly at the family plot.
+She was not eligible to be buried at Arlington; however, Thomas McKee called on his friendship with President Theodore Roosevelt for special permission to bury Molly at the family plot.